LeonidChetverikov/azurebootcamp1104/BestPracticeandLessonsLearn/Readme.md

 # Best Practices for Azure Automation

 Below are two examples of Azure automation that include best practices.
-These examples highlight not only how to automate common tasks—such as starting/stopping virtual machines and managing updates—but also an attitude to security, maintainability, and error handling.
+These examples show you how to automate routine tasks — such as starting/stopping virtual machines and updating them.
+Both examples focus on security, maintainability, and error handling.

 ---

 ## Example 1: Automated VM Start/Stop Runbook

 **Scenario:**
 Automate the process of starting VMs in the morning and stopping them at night to reduce costs.
-This is especially useful in non-production environments or when you have predictable workloads.
+This is especially useful in non-production environments or if you have scheduled workloads.

 **Key Best Practices:**

 - **Use Run As Accounts or Managed Identities:**
   Avoid interactive authentication.
-Instead, use a non-interactive authentication approach so that your runbooks run reliably.
+Use a non-interactive authentication approach so that your runbooks run reliably.
 - **Parameterize Runbooks:**
-  Allow the runbook to receive parameters (such as resource group and VM name) to increase reusability.
+  Make the runbook take parameters (resource group, VM name etc) to make it reusable.
 - **Implement Robust Error Handling:**
   Use `try/catch` blocks and ensure messages are logged while avoiding output that exceeds allowed limits.
 - **Schedule Runs through Azure Automation:**
-  Rather than triggering manually, schedule the runbook to run at off-peak hours.
+  Instead of invoking manually, run the runbook during off-peak times.

 ### Sample Runbook (PowerShell)